raphaelschaad/dotfiles/ios-code-guidelines.md

 - Definitely indent code, but don't obsessively [horizontally align code in other ways](http://www.cocoawithlove.com/blog/2016/04/01/neither-tabs-nor-spaces.html)
 - Generally don't commit commented-out code because it clutters up the codebase and feels like a pre-Git practice.
 If there's a good reason to do it, use `//` at the very beginning of the line (no indentation) to not confuse it with an actual comment explaining something with a code snippet.
 - Don't expect to ever address that `// TODO:`.
 If you have to push a checkpoint of clearly unfinished code, add something stronger like a `#warning` that can be configured to break a production build.
-- To group entire sections of a file, use something that stands out more than just a comment like a `#pragma mark -`.
+- To group entire sections of a file, use something like `#pragma mark -` that stands out more than a comment.
 - At a glance, the [NYTimes Objective-C Style Guide](https://github.com/NYTimes/objective-c-style-guide) elaborates on a reasonable style.

 —

 [1]: I wrote my first app in 2009, a year after the initial release of the "iPhone OS" SDK, built the original iA Writer in 2010, and worked at Flipboard from 2011-2015.
 During these years, I was fortunate to learn from some of the best, to open source the widely used animated GIF library FLAnimatedImage, and to attend WWDC 2011-2014.
 [2]: Although I've worked mostly on product design since 2014 and am currently in academia at MIT, I try to keep up with the iOS dev community and in touch with friends in leading iOS engineering positions at top tech companies.